studentiz/scifont/README.md

 - ✅ Editable text in PDF/SVG files—fix typos in Adobe Illustrator without redrawing
 - ✅ Journal-compliant font and size settings for major journals
 - ✅ True cross-platform compatibility—same code works everywhere
+- ✅ Professional figure styling—automatic configuration of ticks, borders, and line widths for publication-ready appearance

 **What scifont doesn't do:**
 - ❌ It's not a design tool—you still need to adjust layout, colors, and aesthetics